akshayvanjare8/LeetCode/README.md

 # LeetCode
-This repository created for solving different leet-codes problems and store all solutions here.
+This repository created for solving different leet-codes problems.